tedneward/Azgaarnoth/Creatures/Troll.md

 >___
 >***Incorporeal Movement.*** The troll can move through other creatures and objects as if they were difficult terrain.
 It takes 5 (1d10) force damage if it ends its turn inside an object.
 >
 >***Regeneration.*** The troll regains 10 hit points at the start of each of its turns.
-If the troll takes psychic or force damage, this trait doesn’t function at the start of the troll’s next turn.
-The troll dies only if it starts its turn with 0 hit points and doesn’t regenerate.
+If the troll takes psychic or force damage, this trait doesn't function at the start of the troll's next turn.
+The troll dies only if it starts its turn with 0 hit points and doesn't regenerate.
 >
 >#### Actions
 >***Multiattack.*** The troll makes three attacks: one with its Bite and two with its Claws.